Small living room with dining area layout

 Layout 8 – Corner Dining Nook with L-Shaped Sofa

-• Walking paths stay clear and open
+• Walking paths stay open and easy

 Styling tips

-• A square dining table works best
+• A square dining table fits better in corners

 Small Apartment with L-Shaped Sofa and Corner Dining